jlcyruqac-cours/travail-4-alchimyk/readme.md

 PREREQUISITES:

-- Python 3.x must be installed on the machine
+- Python 3.x must be installed on the machine (surprise!)
 - PHP 3.3.11 or higher must be installed IN THE PROJECT DIRECTORY
 - Tested with Windows 10 build 1803